July 27, 2020

 by Kristin Woodbury

 Not all therapy animals are dogs, and prospective handlers who adopt other species may need specialized information on how to prepare their pets for therapy animal work.
 For this guest post we welcome Kristin Woodbury with House Rabbit Society and a previous therapy rabbit handler, who offers advice on rabbit socialization.
-This post is part of an ongoing series about preparing to become a therapy animal team.
+This post is part of a continuing series about preparing to become a therapy animal team.

 Getting a pet rabbit brings bundles of joy.
 However, like humans, all rabbits have their own unique and lovable personalities, so naturally some bunnies are more social than others.
 Some rabbits are even antisocial by nature, so it’s going to take a lot of care, love, and nurturing to socialize your rabbit to enjoy cuddles.
 Even if your pet has an outgoing personality, these five socializing tips will help bring your floppy-eared pal out of their shell.